aws/amazon-elastic-inference-tools/README.md

 4. Subnet where you'd like to launch the instance
 5. EC2 Key Pair

-You can then download theamazonei_setup.py (https://github.com/aws/amazon-elastic-inference-tools/blob/master/amazonei_setup.py) script to your local machine and run it from your terminal using the cmd:
+You can then download [the script](https://github.com/aws/amazon-elastic-inference-tools/blob/master/amazonei_setup.py) to your local machine and run it from your terminal using the cmd:

 	$ python amazonei_setup.py